 How Can You Get off the Waitlist?

-Equally challenging is knowing the proper steps to take to get yourself off the WL and into the Accepted pool.
-While Mike talked about those steps in the free PowerScore Law School Admissions Guide, what I want to address here is a little-known trick that can help you get off the WL: using the June LSAT to raise your score and get in to law school.
+Equally challenging is knowing the proper steps to take to get yourself off the WL and into the Accepted pool. what I want to address here is a little-known trick that can help you get off the WL: using the June LSAT to raise your score and get in to law school.

 Medians Are Key